Eric Haase Player Props: Tigers vs. Athletics

-On Tuesday, Eric Haase (.194 on-base percentage in past 10 games, 72 points below season-long percentage) and the Detroit Tigers play the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Eric Haase (.194 on-base percentage in past 10 games, 67 points below season-long percentage), battle starting pitcher Ken Waldichuk and the Oakland Athletics at Comerica Park, Wednesday at 6:40 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Rockies.
+In his most recent game he had a hitless showing (0-for-4) against the Athletics.

 Eric Haase Game Info & Props vs. the Athletics